Hisense: History

-In 2013, Hisense invented a type of transparent 3D television.
+At the 2013 Consumer Electronics Show, Hisense demonstrated a transparent 3D television.

-In July 2015, Hisense bought a Mexico facility from Sharp for $23.7 million alongside rights to use the Sharp brand on televisions sold in North and South America.
+In July 2015, Hisense acquired Sharp's television manufacturing facility in Mexico for $23.7 million and obtained rights to use the Sharp brand on televisions in North and South America.

-In November 2017, Hisense announced it would gain a 95% controlling stake in Toshiba Visual Solutions for US$113 million.
-In 2018, Hisense became the majority shareholder in Slovenian appliance manufacturer Gorenje with 95.4% of shares.
+In November 2017, Hisense agreed to acquire a 95% stake in Toshiba Visual Solutions for approximately US$113 million.
+In 2018, Hisense became the majority shareholder of Slovenian appliance manufacturer Gorenje, increasing its stake to approximately 95.4%.